 When it comes to designing a beautiful bedroom, if you want your bed to have Pinterest-worthy good looks, you need at least a few throw pillows to add a dash of color and pattern to the mix.
 Regardless of your decorating style—modern, traditional, cottage, or eclectic—if your bed looks drab, prop a couple of colorful or trendy throw pillows in front of your bed pillows, and voila, you've added some character—and you didn't need to spend a lot of money to do it.
-Not only that, throw pillows or accent pillows are like bling for the entire bedroom; they add the finishing touch that transforms your room from sleeping quarters into a luxurious oasis.
+Not only that, throw pillows or accent pillows are like bling for the entire bedroom; they add the finishing touch that transforms a boring bedroom into a luxurious oasis.

 But after you've created your wonderful sanctuary for sleep, and it's time to head to dreamland, where do you put all those pillows?
 Toss them on the floor, where they become a tripping hazard, a fur-collecting bed for the dog or a magnet for the dust bunnies hiding under your mattress?
 Or do you put the “toss” in toss pillows by tossing them to the foot of the bed, from where they’ll inevitably end up on the floor anyway?
 Or maybe it’s your bed partner who has no patience with extra pillows and flings them out of his way each night with a grumble of annoyance.
 Whatever your situation, here are some solutions to help you end your nightly pillow fight.